Canyons of the Ancients National Monument, Colorado

 Ancestral Puebloans

-Soon after the Ancestral Puebloans left the monument area, the nomadic Ute and Navajo took advantage of the natural diversity found in the variable topography by moving to lower areas, including the monument’s mesas and canyons, during the cooler seasons.
+Soon after the Ancestral Puebloans left the monument area, the nomadic Ute and Navajo exploited the natural diversity of the variable topography by moving to lower areas, including the monument’s mesas and canyons, during the cooler seasons.
 A small number of forked stick hogans, brush shelters, and wickiups are the most obvious remnants of this period of occupation.

-Spanish Conquistadors reached northern New Mexico, where they settled in the 16th century, and introduced items for trade, such as guns and horses, new and deadly diseases, and cultural influence in the forms of religion, language, and forms of government.
+Spanish Conquistadors reached northern New Mexico, where they settled in the 16th century.
+They introduced items for trade, such as guns and horses; new, deadly diseases; and cultural influences in the form of religion, language, and forms of government.

 Ute communities were well established in western Colorado when the Spanish first explored the region in the late 1700s.
 Archaeological evidence indicates that the Ute ancestors arrived in western Colorado centuries earlier.
 Both Ute and Hopi oral histories say that Ute and Ancestral Pueblo people lived in the region at the same time.
-Historically, Navajo people were based on the south side of the San Juan River, and Ute groups on the north side.
-Scholars debate the exact timing of the Navajo’s arrival in the American Southwest, but they were probably in southwestern Colorado at least by the early 1500s.
+Historically, the Navajo people were based on the south side of the San Juan River, and the Ute groups on the north side.
+Scholars debate the exact timing of the Navajo’s arrival in the American Southwest, but they were likely in southwestern Colorado by the early 1500s.
 The Ute and Navajo people also used the Monument’s mesas and canyons for hunting and gathering.
-Remains of hogans, brush shelters, and wickiups tell their story.
-Today, many descendant peoples still live in or near their ancestor’s homelands.
+Remains of hogan, brush shelters, and wickiups tell their story.
+Today, many descendant peoples still live in or near their ancestors’ homelands.

 Spanish Conquistadors